awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ## Workgroups<a name="troubleshooting-athena-workgroups"></a>

-For information on troubleshooting workgroup issues, see [Troubleshooting workgroups](workgroups-troubleshooting.md)\.
+For information about troubleshooting workgroup issues, see [Troubleshooting workgroups](workgroups-troubleshooting.md)\.

 ## Additional resources<a name="troubleshooting-athena-additional-resources"></a>